 Sets the right rhythm for a healthy living

-A minimum number of hours of sleep, if not fulfilled on a regular basis, would lead to a lack of appetite, weight gain, low immunity, and decreasing metabolism and even inflammation.
+A minimum number of hours of sleep, if not fulfilled regularly, would lead to a lack of appetite, weight gain, low immunity and decreasing metabolism and even inflammation.
 So if you want a healthy life, provide your body with sufficient sleep every day and feel happy and fresh throughout the day.

 How to Determine the Minimum Sleep Time Required for an Individual